 The terms product management and project management are often used interchangeably.
 What is the difference, though?
 Product managers generally work on the never-ending product management process, where they oversee the entire process and the product’s life cycle.
 Whereas a project manager works more in marketing, primarily focusing on the execution.

-With both project and product managers, it is vital to have an understanding of all aspects of the business in order to create an end-to-end process that offers full transparency and consistency.
-It’s crucial for your business to understand which role best suits its needs before implementing either one.
+With both project and product managers, it is vital to have an understanding of all aspects of the business to create an end-to-end process that offers full transparency and consistency.
+Your business must understand which role best suits its needs before implementing either one.

 Product Management vs Project Management: Key Areas of Product Management